FusionAuth/fusionauth-site/site/_posts/2020-06-03-user-registration-and-sign-in-with-laravel.md

 {% include _image.liquid src="/assets/img/blogs/fusionauth-laravel/new-user-register.png" alt="The registration page for a Laravel application using FusionAuth." class="img-fluid bottom-cropped" figure=false %}

 {% include _callout-tip.liquid content=
-"Getting Errors at this point?
+"Getting errors at this point?
 One common mistake is forgetting to import the FusionAuth client into your controller - `use FusionAuth\FusionAuthClient;`"
 %}

 ##  Let's take a look at our progress